dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 The `migrate_completeimporttransaction` method performs the finalizing step in creating an import transaction.
 This method should be called on the KMD chain.
 The method returns the import transaction in hex updated with MoMoM proof object which would confirm that the burn transaction exists in the source chain.
 This value of finalized import transaction may be passed to `sendrawtransaction` rpc on the destination chain.
-Note: In case of errors while sending the import transaction it might be necessary to wait for some time before the notarizations objects are stored in the destination chain.
+In case of errors which may be returned while sending the import transaction it might be necessary to wait for some time before the notarizations objects are stored in the destination chain.

 ### Arguments: